ward/run/_drafts/2026-05-03-broad-street-run.md

 enough.
 Instead, my two options were a last minute $200+ hotel room or waking up really early, driving to the parking lot near the finish line, and taking the metro up to the start line (the race is point to point along Broad Street).
-I was not going to spend that money.
+I was tempted, but decided not to spend that money.

-So the night before, I started my evening routine by like 20:00.
+Thus the night before, I started my evening routine by like 20:00.
 Took some melatonin, went to lie in bed, read the book I had been reading.
 All the usual approaches to when I have trouble falling asleep.
 To my surprise, that actually worked somewhat.
 I don't know exactly when I fell asleep, but I think I might